How will the race be different in 2020 due to the COVID-19 pandemic? What mitigation measures will be implemented?

 Entry fees were raised in part because Alaska State Parks dramatically raised permit costs in 2019.

-The entry fee also includes Ultrasignup registration charge.
+The entry fee also includes the Ultrasignup registration charge.

 If I’m in the Full Traverse but stop at the Half Traverse finish line, can I still get a result?